yasiryagi/helpdesk/proposals/README.md

 At this point, `Approval Quorum` parameter (67%<75% approval) is not fulfilled, whereas the `Approval Threshold` (50%), is now fulfilled.

-A final vote for `Approve` is cast, and the
+A final vote for Approve is cast, and the (unfinished sentence)